tttor/ctrl-foundation/method/policy-based/2018_ppokfac_song.md

 * ?
 Does not this make it is hard to converged?
 > increases learning rate with the new policy is too close
 * ?
 Does they separate actor and critic nets?
+* ? why not using armijo/wolfe-based line search?